prasanna0913/tableau_challenege/README.md

 *	Age (as of 2021)

 # Visualizations:
-•	Popular stations to Begin Ride.
+*	Popular stations to Begin Ride.
-•	Popular stations to End Ride.
+*	Popular stations to End Ride.
-•	Peak hours of Ride-summer months
+*	Peak hours of Ride-summer months
-•	Average trip duration Vs Age
+*	Average trip duration Vs Age
-•	Number of Rides Vs Age
+*	Number of Rides Vs Age
-•	Avg Trip duration Vs Gender
+*	Avg Trip duration Vs Gender
-•	Avg Trip duration Vs Age & Gender
+*	Avg Trip duration Vs Age & Gender
-•	User type Vs Gender
+*	User type Vs Gender

 # Data Cleaning:
-Considered 2019 and 2020 JC_Citbikes_data.
+* Considered 2019 and 2020 JC_Citibike_tripdata.
-Combined the csv files in the Jupyter notebook.
+* Combined the csv files in the Jupyter notebook.
-While cleaning up the combined CSV file, removed the data where gender is read as Unknown.
-Then the complete file is read into the tableau.
+* While cleaning up the combined CSV file, removed the data where gender is read as Unknown.
+* Then the complete file is read into the tableau.

 The task in this project is to aggregate the data found in the Citi Bike Trip History Logs to build a data dashboard that can answer the following questions: